isomerpages/sndgo-corp/_initiatives/strategic-national-projects/codex.md

 ![CODEX infograhic](/images/initiatives/CODEX.jpeg)

-Core Operations Development Environment and eXchange (CODEX) is a shared digital platform between government agencies and private sectorsto develop better, faster and more cost-effective digital services.
+Core Operations Development Environment and eXchange (CODEX) is a shared digital platform between government agencies and private sectors to develop better, faster and more cost-effective digital services.

 CODEX comprises: